-Figure 4 below sketches the concept of virtualization of IEEE 802 access network.
+Figure 4 sketches the concept of virtualization of the IEEE 802 access network.
 Three instances are shown based on a common infrastructure, each with its own control entities and interfaces towards terminals and application servers reachable through the access router.
-As infrastructure resources can be dynamically shared among the virtualized networks, the CIS acts as control entity managing the dynamic assignment of infrastructure resources.
+As infrastructure resources can be dynamically shared among the virtualized networks, the CIS acts as a control entity managing the dynamic assignment of infrastructure resources.

-The virtualized access network example shown above is directing into potential network evolution beyond the current understanding of network slicing.
-However, the IEEE 802.1CF specification already provides the model and concepts of virtualized access networks, that can be fully build based on existing IEEE 802 protocol specifications.
-It is shown that realization of such powerful networking concepts with IEEE 802 technologies is a matter of implementation without the need for lengthy standardization activities.
-Just, let’s do it.
+The virtualized access network example shown above is directed into potential network evolution beyond the current understanding of network slicing.
+However, the IEEE 802.1CF specification already provides the model and concepts of virtualized access networks, which can be fully built based on existing IEEE 802 protocol specifications.
+It is shown that the realization of such powerful networking concepts with IEEE 802 technologies is a matter of implementation without the need for lengthy standardization activities.
+Just let us do it.

-Higher layer functions and service design in vertical application networks
+Higher Layer Functions and Service Design in Vertical Application Networks

 IEEE 802 provides a high variety of wired and wireless solutions for the Physical and Link layer functions of communication links to serve a very wide range of requirements of applications.
-Each of the applications can choose out of the common IEEE 802 communication toolbox the features that fit best its particular needs without compromises or exaggerated complexities due to a common higher layer architecture.
+Each of the applications can choose from the common IEEE 802 communication toolbox the features that best fit its particular needs without compromises or exaggerated complexities due to a common higher layer architecture.

-Application specific protocol stacks for network layer, transport layer, and application layer functions have been mostly replaced through IP protocols in the past decades to leverage the huge benefits of the common IP protocol regarding flexibility, performance, availability, and cost.
-IEEE 802 technologies played a huge role in the transformation to IP protocols as the protocols and technologies provided excellent support for the transport of IP packets and they were able to cope with the growth of IP traffic through steady enhancements.
+Application-specific protocol stacks for network layer, transport layer, and application layer functions have been mostly replaced through IP protocols in the past decades to leverage the huge benefits of the common IP protocol regarding flexibility, performance, availability, and cost.
+IEEE 802 technologies played a huge role in the transformation to IP protocols as the protocols and technologies provided excellent support for the transport of IP packets, and they were able to cope with the growth of IP traffic through steady enhancements.

-Therefore, usually the Generic IP protocol stack is used for realizing vertical applications, leveraging IPv4/IPv6 in the Network layer, TCP or UDP in the Transport layer, and well-known IP protocols like HTTP, CoAP, or MQTT in the Application layer.
+Therefore, usually, the Generic IP protocol stack is used for realizing vertical applications, leveraging IPv4/IPv6 in the Network layer, TCP or UDP in the Transport layer, and well-known IP protocols such as HTTP, CoAP, or MQTT in the Application layer.

 However, the IEEE 802 technologies allow for more specific network solutions when special requirements or conditions arise.
-Legacy networking protocol stacks can be operated for transition and interoperability aside of IP protocol solutions on the same communication infrastructure.
-The figure below illustrates for a few examples the approaches to realize vertical application networks on top of IEEE 802 technologies.
+Legacy networking protocol stacks can be operated for transition and interoperability aside from IP protocol solutions on the same communication infrastructure.
+Figure 5 illustrates a few examples of the approaches to realize vertical application networks on top of IEEE 802 technologies.

-Vertical application networks often not only deploy the IP based protocol suite but leverage more specialized transport solutions.
+Vertical application networks often not only deploy the IP-based protocol suite but leverage more specialized transport solutions.

 The Smart Energy Profile 2 (SEP 2) standard was initially specified by the ZigBee Alliance in conjunction with the HomePlug Alliance and later adopted by IEEE through IEEE 2030.5.
-It provides a RESTful messaging protocol for information and control for energy management in Home Area Networks for both wired and wireless networks.
-It can be applied on transport based on IETF IP protocols or other specialized transport protocols for particular link technologies like IEEE 802.15.4.
+It provides a RESTful messaging protocol for information and control for energy management in home area networks for both wired and wireless networks.
+It can be applied to transport based on IETF IP protocols or other specialized transport protocols for particular link technologies like IEEE 802.15.4.

-Matter is a smart-home connectivity standard that originated from the former Connected Home over IP (CHIP) project.
+Matter is a smart-home connectivity standard that originated from the former CHIP project.
 It aims to provide interoperability among smart home devices and IoT platforms of different vendors and providers.
-Matter provides a multi-layer application protocol suite that is provided as open source for easy adoption.
-In addition to plain IP based connectivity over any kind of link technology it also supports Thread based connectivity over IEEE 802.15.4.
+Matter provides a multilayer application protocol suite that is provided as open source for easy adoption.
+In addition to plain IP-based connectivity over any kind of link technology, it also supports Thread-based connectivity over IEEE 802.15.4.